hazelcast/hazelcast-cpp-client/README.md

 ## 1.6.
 Code Samples

-See Hazelcast C++ [code samples](https://github.com/hazelcast/hazelcast-cpp-client/tree/master/examples) for more examples.
+See the Hazelcast C++ [code samples](https://github.com/hazelcast/hazelcast-cpp-client/tree/master/examples) for more examples.

-You can also see the Hazelcast C++ [API Documentation](https://docs.hazelcast.org/docs/clients/cpp/3.10.1/html/).
+You can also see the Hazelcast C++ client [API Documentation](https://docs.hazelcast.org/docs/clients/cpp/3.10.1/html/).

 # 2. Features